wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/sharepoint-spfx-graph-3rd-party-apis/includes/3-exercise-anonymous-apis.md

 yo @microsoft/sharepoint
 ```

-Use the following to complete the prompt that is displayed (*if additional options are presented, accept the default answer)*:
+Use the following to complete the prompt that is displayed (*if more options are presented, accept the default answer)*:

 - **What is your solution name?**: SPFxHttpClient
-- **Only SharePoint Online (latest) is supported.
-For earlier versions of SharePoint (2016 and 2019) please use the 1.4.1 version of the generator.**: SharePoint Online only (latest)
-- **Do you want to allow the tenant admin the choice of being able to deploy the solution to all sites immediately without running any feature deployment or adding apps in sites?**: No
-- **Will the components in the solution require permissions to access web APIs that are unique and not shared with other components in the tenant?**: No
 - **Which type of client-side component to create?**: WebPart
 - **What is your Web part name?**: SPFxHttpClient
-- **What is your Web part description?**: SPFxHttpClient description
 - **Which framework would you like to use?**: React

 After provisioning the folders required for the project, the generator will install all the dependency packages by running `npm install` automatically.
 When NPM completes downloading all dependencies, open the project in **Visual Studio Code**.